DeFiCh/ain/doc/setup-nodes-docker.md

 # defi/defichain

-The DeFi Blockchain docker image, current with support for the following platforms:
+The DeFi Blockchain docker image, currently with support for the following platforms:

 * `amd64` (x86_64)